ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-5-compound-ifs.rst

 Truth Tables
 ------------

 The following table (also called a **truth table**) shows the result for P && Q when P and Q are both expressions that can be true or false.
+An expression involving logical operators like (P && Q) evaluates to a Boolean value, true or false.
 As you can see below the result of P && Q is only true if both P and Q are true.

 +-------+-------+-----------+
 | P     | Q     | P && Q    |